 Wayne Fitzgerrell has 17 tent sites to accommodate primitive campers who relish a rustic outdoor experience.
 Those who want a few more amenities will want to take advantage of the 243 modern campsites, which offer electrical hookups and sanitary facilities.
 Three shower buildings are available for campers.

 Campers should register with the Campground Host upon arrival.
 The fee for camping is $20 per night for sites with electricity, or $6 per night for a primitive site.
 There is an additional $10 fee added to the camping fee during the Memorial Day, July 4th (if the holiday falls on a Fri, Sat, Sun or Monday), and Labor Day holidays.
 The campground remains available on a first-come, first-served basis which gives everyone equal opportunity for campsites.
-Campground Map
+Map of Wayne Fitzgerrell SRA

 For horseback riders, a 9-mile bridle trail encircles the wildlife/field trial area, and opportunities to see and photograph wildlife abound.
 The trail is open to all equestrians for most of the year.
 From Sept.
 15 to April 15, the bridle trail is closed during the hunting and designated field trial seasons.